ipv6tech/cloud-networking-101/lab/lab5.md

 5. Under **Allowed prefixes** enter **`10.192.0.0/16`**,**`10.192.1.0/24`**, and **`10.192.0.240/28`**.
 6. Press the orange **`Associate Direct Connect gateway`** button.

-> **Note:** This take a good long while, go ahead and move on to the next step and check back periodically.
+> **`NOTE:`** This take a good long while, go ahead and move on to the next step and check back periodically.

 ### Step 5: Attach the TGW with the i2lab VPC

+This step was completed in the IaC code we used to provision the base resources for our lab environment in AWS.
+I documented this before finishing the terraform code and thought it was worth leaving here to help understand this networking component.
+If you wish to practice the workflow for this section you can comment out the code around lines 14-24 in [**lab/aws/6-tgw.tf**](aws/6-tgw.tf).
+You will need to then do a **`terraform apply`** and wait for the attachment to delete.
+(This could take a while, maybe 10 minutes.)

 The final step for the AWS connectivity in this lab is to attach the transit gateway with the `i2lab` VPC.